olopade-lab/alignment/readme.md

 # Execution
-To run the small example:
+To run the small example (this should work out-of-the-box, without modifying the parsl, cromwell, or alignment configuration):
 ```
 align configs/small_test.HumanG1Kv37.yaml
 ```